guidorice/devblog/src/pages/points-within-polygons/index.md

 returns FeatureCollection<Point> //  points that land within at least one polygon
 ```

-For this exercise, I am simplifying that to:
+For this exercise, I simplified that to:

 ```typescript
 points (FeatureCollection<Point>)